codepath/android_guides/README.md

 Ever been **frustrated finding information on outdated one-off blog posts and tutorials** that has since become irrelevant?
 How many times have you been googling only to find your answer on a **2 year old Stack Overflow post**?
 We believe there's got to be a better way.
 Why not have a community to work together in creating useful and detailed documentation for every aspect of Android development(or any platform)?

 Read about our [mission to change the way engineers learn new technologies](https://github.com/codepath/android_guides/wiki/The-CodePath-Goal) and we would love for you to [get involved](https://github.com/codepath/android_guides/wiki/The-CodePath-Goal#how-do-i-help)!
-In addition, we are a fledgeling startup so if you like this guide and what we are trying to do, please consider following us on twitter [@codepath](https://twitter.com/codepath)!
+In addition, we are a fledgling startup so if you like this guide and what we are trying to do, please consider following us on twitter [@codepath](https://twitter.com/codepath)!

 ## Live in San Francisco?